 Honeyed Pear and Blue Cheese Tart

-- 3 firm medium pears, peeled, thinly sliced using a mandolin
+- 3 firm medium pears (peeled and thinly sliced using a mandolin)

 - 1/2 cup honey